Vectorized/multicaller/API.md

 ```solidity
 function senderOrSigner() internal view returns (address result)
 ```
-Returns the address that called `aggregateWithSender` on the multicaller with sender contract, if `msg.sender` is the multicaller with sender contract.
+Returns the caller of `aggregateWithSender` on the multicaller with sender contract, if `msg.sender` is the multicaller with sender contract.

-Returns the address that called `aggregateWithSigner` on the multicaller with signer contract, if `msg.sender` is the multicaller with signer contract.
+Returns the signer of `aggregateWithSigner` on the multicaller with signer contract, if `msg.sender` is the multicaller with signer contract.

 Otherwise, returns `msg.sender`.